Otter Creek Wind Farm is a wind power project located in the northwestern area of the Municipality of Chatham-Kent, near the town of Wallaceburg.

 RES Canada is a Qualified Applicant in the IESO Large Renewable Procurement Process.
 As one of the top renewable energy, transmission, and energy storage companies in Canada, RES Canada provides services in development, engineering, construction, and operations.
 Since 1982, the RES Group of companies has constructed more than 145 utility-scale projects in 10 countries, including nearly 9,000 megawatts (MW) of renewable energy and energy storage projects.

-Boralex develops, builds and operates renewable energy power facilities in Canada, France and the United States.
+Boralex develops, builds, and operates renewable energy power facilities in Canada, France, the United Kingdom and the United States.
 A leader in the Canadian market and France’s largest independent producer of onshore wind power, the Corporation is recognized for its solid experience in optimizing its asset base in four power generation types — wind, hydroelectric, thermal and solar.
 Boralex ensures sustained growth by leveraging the expertise and diversification developed over the past 25 years.
 Boralex’s shares and convertible debentures are listed on the Toronto Stock Exchange under the ticker symbols BLX and BLX.DBA, respectively.
 More information is available at boralex.com or sedar.com.

 Bkejwanong First Nation, also known as Walpole Island, is located near Wallaceburg, Ontario at the mouth of the St. Clair River.
 Bkejwanong is home to some of the most diverse wetlands, oak savannas, and tallgrass prairies of the Great Lakes region and encompasses six islands that have been occupied by the Ojibwe, Potawatomi and Ottawa peoples for thousands of years.